5orenso/nodemcu-neopixel-animations/README.md

 # NeoPixelAnimations library

 Library is:
 * designed to be able to run several animations at the same time on different databusses.
+Example in `examples/main-3-databus.cpp`.
 * suited for your halloween dress.
-* suited for NeoPixel led strips.
+* suited for NeoPixel led strips, rings, bars and other kind of led chains.

 ... more to come.